-Developing a Landscape Health Index for Missouri's Priority Geographies
+A Landscape Health Index for Missouri's Priority Geographies

-Landscape health is a multifaceted concept that can be difficult to quantify, creating challenges for integrative conservation planning and decision making.
-I am developing a landscape health index in collaboration with Thomas Bonnot and the Missouri Department of Conservation rooted in structured decision making that 1) names and quantifies the key facets of landscape health, 2) summarizes landscape health as a single number based on a value function, and 3) provides a flexible, modular framework for selecting suitable data and analyses to compute the index.
+Landscape health is a multifaceted concept that can be difficult to quantify, creating challenges for conservation planning and decision making.
+I developed a landscape health index in collaboration with Thomas Bonnot and the Missouri Department of Conservation rooted in structured decision making that 1) names and quantifies the key facets of landscape health, 2) summarizes landscape health as a single number based on a value function, and 3) provides a flexible, modular framework for selecting suitable data and analyses to compute the index.

 Informing conservation decision making with full-annual-cycle population models

-I am developing extensions of the approach I used to support conservation decision making for other migratory birds species and identify the conditions under which habitat allocation decision are driven by costs rather than ecological uncertainties regarding population regulation and migratory connectivity.
+I am developing extensions of the approach I used to support conservation decision making for other migratory birds species and identify the conditions under which habitat allocation decisions are driven by costs rather than ecological uncertainties regarding population regulation and migratory connectivity.